bashhack/gitbak/README.md

 ### Resource Usage

-GitBak is designed to be very lightweight:
+gitbak is designed to be very lightweight:
 - Memory usage: Approximately 2-3 MB when running
 - CPU usage: Minimal (only active when checking for changes or committing)
 - Disk usage: Only the space required for Git commits